The First 80-Pound Striper on Rod-and-Reel

 I recall the evening he returned from fishing and pulled up his boat on Hiawatha Beach, Buzzards Bay, Ma.

 He pulled out a 55 pound Striper.
 It was as big as me.
 He said he fished all day and nothing.
-On returning he trolled under the train bridge that parralled Cranberry Highway at the rotary and BAM!.
+On returning he trolled under the train bridge that parralled Cranberry Highway at the rotary and BAM!.-

-always good reads coming from your articles mr. soares …appreciate them .the old theres always a bigger one than your biggest to be caught out there ..just one of the many reasons i live to fish…stay safe and tight lines to all
+will always good reads coming from your articles mr. soares …appreciate them .the old theres always a bigger one than your biggest to be caught out there ..just one of the many reasons i live to fish…stay safe and tight lines to all

 Leave a Reply